Strathglass

+Geography

 The A831 road runs southwest from the vicinity of Erchless Castle up the length of Strathglass and serves the village of Cannich which is the largest settlement within the valley.
 The road then runs east from here via Glen Urquhart to Drumnadrochit beside Loch Ness.
 A minor road continues southwest up the valley from Cannich towards Glen Affric.
 Strathglass was also followed by a line of electricity pylons but that has been replaced by a line of new pylons across Eskdale Moor to the east of the strath.
 Both flanks of the valley are heavily wooded; on the higher ground to the northwest, beyond the forests are the moors of Struy Forest and Balmore Forest.

+History

-Strathglass has been carved out by water and glacial action along the line of the Strathglass Fault through Loch Eil Group psammites of the Moine Supergroup.
-The northeast-southwest aligned fault is a Caledonoid tectonic feature.
+Strathglass has been carved out by water and glacial action along the line of the Strathglass Fault through Loch Eil Group psammites of the Loch Ness Supergroup.
+The northeast–southwest aligned fault is a Caledonoid tectonic feature.
 The floor of the valley is formed from alluvium deposited by the river, backed by remnant river terraces in places.